uzzing/uzzing.github.io/_posts/Diary/2021-10-13-first-post.md

 I'm quite excited and curious about what I'll record afterwards.

 I felt that it's quite difficult to make and post a github blog or use markdown lang while doing first, but it was nothing when I look back hh.
-Yes, you don't know exactly and you can be sure before you actually try it.
+Yes, you don't know exactly and you can't be sure before you actually try it.

 ```
 Let's do my best everyday